stefanches7/stefanches7.github.io/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am interested in life and brain structure and function, and in the ways in which those can be described mathematically.
-To this extend, I have accomplished projects involving Machine Learning, Cognitive Simulations, Gene Expression, Signal Processing and Dynamic Systems Analysis.
-This practical experience is backed by the profound theoretical training in Signal Processing, Neuro-inspired Systems Engineering and Neurology I have received during the Master of Science in Neuroengineering.
-Apart from that, I try to come up with new ideas in the Neural Information Processing/Neural Signall Processing field and be open to the new developments of Science and Technology in the branch.
-If you are interested in collaboration, do not hesitate to use contact forms provided under the avatar.
+I am contributing to the Life Science and Healthcare technology and research with ideas, code and initiatives.
+I have a background in Bioinformatics and Neuroengineering, and currently work on driving AI-readiness of data forward.
+I want to work on Organoid Intelligence, and I am passionate to walk the hard way of translating the basic academic research into businesses and applications.

-In my free time I enjoy meeting new people and doing hobbies.
+In my free time I enjoy meeting new people and sailing, playing basketball and doing Taekwondo.